sharocko/help.codecademy.com/published/general/where-can-i-find-a-reference-for-a-programming-languages-syntax.md

 title: Where can I find a reference for a programming language's syntax?
 ---

-Every language has its own [API (Application Programming Interface)](http://en.wikipedia.org/wiki/Application_programming_interface) which defines all its tooling and library features.
-Codecademy's Glossaries highlight the most common features and syntaxes for a language's API.
+Every language has its own [Application Programming Interface (API)](http://en.wikipedia.org/wiki/Application_programming_interface) which defines all its tooling and library features.
+Codecademy's Glossaries highlight the most common features and syntax for a language's API.
 They can serve as a useful guide when studying new languages or a handy reference when trying to remember tricky syntax.

 Here are links to Codecademy's Glossaries and to each language's API: